Does blogging on Squarespace Suck? 6 reasons why it doesn't

 My number one pet peeve of blogs is when they don't have helpful sidebars.
 Not being able to find info on a blog or in the archive of that blog is an instant reason to click out and go on to something else.

 Although not all of Squarespace's templates include a sidebar functionality, a lot of them do.
-A list is included in the post linked below.
+A list is included in this post!

 Again, another favorite feature.
 In Wordpress there are some plugins that you can add that will pop in related posts at the end of your blog posts and until I discovered the summary block, I thought that this was a serious limitation of Squarespace blogs.
 But once I discovered the ease of putting a summary block in at the end of your post and specifying what types of posts you want to show in that block, my world was ROCKED.